LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/class-methods.rst

 Let's update our ``Cat`` class to include ``increase_age()``.
 This method will take the ``age`` property of a ``Cat`` object and make it larger.

+.. admonition:: Note

+   This walkthrough is using a new replit codebase.
+   If you have your ``Cat`` program from before, you can make the same updates to your existing code.
+   If using your own code, be aware that your line numbers won't match up with the directions, but you should still be able to accomplish all the tasks in the directions.

 .. admonition:: Try It!

    On line 6, we define a method to increase a cat's age by 1 year.
 Note the